Tontito05/Catfia-Game/City Phantom/README.md

-Catfia is a platform based game in which you play as a member of a mafia exploring the suburbs of a big city, created by Ton Casals and Noa Pont.
+City Phantom is a platform based game in which you play as a member of a mafia exploring the suburbs of a big city, created by Ton Casals and Noa Pont.

 Controls:
 A and D for right and left movement